"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 On the basis of range, the market is classified into short range (<5 km), medium range (5–25 km), and long range (>25 km).

-Most inspection missions take place close to the asset, such as substations, flare stacks, bridge spans, rooftops, and towers resulting in short range (<5 km) segments dominating the market during the forecast period.
+Most inspection missions take place close to the asset, such as substations, flare stacks, bridge spans, rooftops, and towers resulting in short range (<5 km) segments is projecteed to dominate the market with a share of 60.68% in 2026.
 In these situations, stable hovering, precise positioning, and quick redeployments are more important than long-range capabilities.
 Since regulators still require visual line-of-sight for routine commercial flights in many areas, operators organize missions to stay nearby, often using fixed or vehicle-mounted docks.
 This approach keeps crews, radios, and risks contained, simplifies approvals and training, and reduces per-flight costs.
 As a result, most flight hours and expenses are focused on short-range operations.

 For instance, in September 2025, Volatus Aerospace signed a multi-year agreement with one of North America’s largest power utilities to provide RPAS inspection, mapping, and data services across ~100,000 miles of transmission & distribution assets through August 2028 work that includes tower and substation inspections typically flown as short-range, VLOS multirotor missions from local launch points.